 Founded in 1926, Arai aren’t far of reaching their 100th birthday.
 And, for good reason.

-Arai are a motorcycle helmet brand that cover, well, more than just motorcycles.
+Arai are a motorcycle helmet brand that cover, well, more than just motorcycles (we’ve found some great deals here).
 Sure, they cover:

 - Motocross & Enduro